HCDigitalScholarship/django-showcase-2/docs/setup.md

 You'll need Python 3, pip, git, and [virtualenv](https://virtualenv.pypa.io/en/stable/) installed to run this project.

-You need a web driver to run the test suite.
+First, you need a web driver to run the test suite.
 If you use Firefox, install [geckodriver](https://github.com/mozilla/geckodriver).
 If you use Chrome, install [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/downloads).

-First, clone this repository with git:
+This can be a bit tricky; ask a DS librarian if you need help.

+Clone this repository with git and make a personal branch (`<user>` should be your Haverford username, without the brackets, e.g. `kbenston`):

 ```
 $ git clone https://github.com/HCDigitalScholarship/django-showcase-2.git
 $ cd django-showcase-2
+$ git checkout -b <user>
 ```

-(Highly recommended) Install [black](https://black.readthedocs.io/en/stable/index.html), [flake8](http://flake8.pycqa.org/en/latest/index.html#) and [JSHint](https://jshint.com/).
+(Highly recommended) Install [black](https://black.readthedocs.io/en/stable/index.html), [flake8](http://flake8.pycqa.org/en/latest/index.html#) and (optionally) [JSHint](https://jshint.com/).
 Note that you will need at least Python 3.6 in order to install black, and you will need [npm](https://nodejs.org/en/) to install JSHint.

 ```
 $ pip3 install black flake8